 Early Neurological Stimulation and Early Scent Introduction (Days 3-16)

-Starting on day three, every puppy in our program goes through Early Neurological Stimulation (ENS) and Early Scent Introduction (ESI).
+Starting on day three, every puppy in our program goes through Early Neurological Stimulation and Early Scent Introduction.
 These are brief, gentle exercises performed once daily during a critical window of neurological development.

-ENS involves five specific handling exercises — tactile stimulation, head held erect, head pointed down, supine position, and thermal stimulation.
-Research shows that puppies who go through ENS develop stronger adrenal systems, greater tolerance to stress, and improved cardiovascular performance.
+Early Neurological Stimulation involves five specific handling exercises — tactile stimulation, head held erect, head pointed down, supine position, and thermal stimulation.
+Research shows that puppies who go through the protocol develop stronger adrenal systems, greater tolerance to stress, and improved cardiovascular performance.
 These are not dramatic interventions.
 They are small, carefully timed inputs that make a measurable difference in how a puppy's nervous system develops.

 Building Confidence Through Enrichment